IT3038C/IT3038C.github.io/docs/week-8.md

 `some@an.ninja`

-Finally, we can say it has to include a top level domain with at least 2 characters, denoted by “{2,}”
+Finally, we can say it has to include a top level domain with at least 2 characters, denoted by "{2,}"

 `[A-Za-z0-9_%.-]+@[A-z0-9_%.-]+\.[A-z0-9]{2,}`

 `dog@go.com`

-Don’t fret: People spend years studying and using regex and often struggle with the simplest forms of it.
-You could spend a whole semester teaching and learning it, so if it doesn’t make sense, don’t worry.
+Don't fret: People spend years studying and using regex and often struggle with the simplest forms of it.
+You could spend a whole semester teaching and learning it, so if it doesn't make sense, don't worry.
 Google is your friend.
 The most common inputs already have regex pre-written for us, we just have to find them.

 Now, back to python.
-Let’s test RegEx in Python.
+Let's test RegEx in Python.

 Create a file called `regex.py`

-Let’s test the following code:
+Let's test the following code:

 ```python
 import re